 By now, I’m sure you’ve figured out the grandchild is mine.
 And, that evening the 4-year old taught his youthful, virile, and ahem, studly grandfather a lesson in perception.
 I never saw the “fireworks flag” coming.

 As depicted in the movie Truman, you accept the world you are born into as proper and correct, framing your world and forming perceptions from a circular combination of behavior modeling, negative/positive reinforcement, observation, et al.

 In my grandboy’s world, if he saw an American Flag, a fireworks show would soon follow.

 In a few years though, he will learn “the why” behind the 4th of July celebration and the sweeping, world-changing effects of that pivotal event.

-He will discover our fight for independence was a horrific, brutal and savage clash.
-He’ll read about that struggle for individual freedoms; freedom of speech, press, the right to bear arms, assembly, and religion.
-He will understand this was a period of such suffering that history books today cannot accurately describe it.
+He will discover our fight for independence was a horrific, brutal, and savage clash that put into place individual freedoms of speech, press, the right to bear arms, assembly, and religion.
+He will understand this was an agonizing period of such suffering that history books today cannot describe it.

-But, as he will learn, winning the war was only step one.
-Step two was hammering out the US Constitution.
-That happened in Philadelphia when the Constitutional Delegates forever fused together a pronoun, an article, and a noun.
+But, winning the war was only step one.
+The next step was hammering out the US Constitution.
+The result of that incredible document was the forever-fusing of three simple words; a pronoun, an article, and a noun.

-He will recognize the brilliance of our Founding Fathers’ vision; that individual freedom, individual choice and the dignity placed by this culture on the individual supersede everything else — and particularly, government overreach.
+He will recognize the brilliance of our Founding Fathers’ vision; that individual freedom, individual choice, and the dignity placed by this culture on the individual supersede everything else, and particularly, government overreach.
 He will soon realize that this nation is like no other.

-Likewise, he and his fellow Americans of the future will recognize that the flame of individual freedom is today and has always been in peril; targeted by violent individuals, both foreign and domestic.
-They fear the power of the individual unleashed in a culture that places this strength, this force, above everything.
+However, he and his future fellow Americans must recognize the flame of individual freedom is today and has always been in peril; targeted by violent individuals, both foreign and domestic who fear the power of the individual — particularly in a culture that places this strength, this force, above everything.